hyperledger-archives/sawtooth-core/docs/source/_templates/txn_submit_tutorial.rst

 generated from your private key, and can be used to confirm the private key was used to sign a Transaction without exposing the private key itself.
-Your secp256k1 library should be able to generate a public key, and Sawtooth will expect it to be formatted as a hexadecimal string for distribution with a Transaction.
+Your secp256k1 library should be able to generate a public key, and Sawtooth will expect it to be formatted as a lower-case hexadecimal string for distribution with a Transaction.

 .. code-block:: python